mattl1598/EPQ/draft-essay.md

 * plan routes with directions for navigation
 * sending texts and starting calls.

+One of the features offered by Googles Virtual Assistant is the ability to make phone calls on behalf of the use

 One advantage of using a cloud based AI service is that the provider can have as much processing power dedicated to the AI as they need since they are not restricted by the space limitations of a modern smartphone or smart speaker.
 This means that the AI can become more and more complex based on the needs of the provider and their users whilst still being accessible to those who are not using the latest and most powerful client devices as the system requirements to run the user interface are often quite low.

+One disadvantage of running the AI on a seperate device is that the providers of the AI services and deliver parts or all of the functionality as a monthly subscription despite the AI being advertised as being "built in" to the client device.